Parabolic Hecke eigensheaves: Hecke eigensheaves

-The pullbacks, pushforwards, and tensor products in this formula are all taken in the dg category of semistable parabolic Higgs bundles with vanishing parabolic Chern classes.
-That is, we use the pullback, pushforward, and tensoring operations that are intertwined with the respective operations on twisted $D$-modules via Mochizuki's non-abelian Hodge and extension theorems.
-In particular the pushforward is the one defined via the algebraic $L^{2}$ Dolbeault complex of a Higgs bundle as in \cite{dps}.
+The pullbacks, pushforwards, and tensor products in this formula are all taken in the dg category of semistable parabolic Higgs bundles with vanishing parabolic Chern classes (see section~\ref{ssec:operations}).
+That is, we use the pullback, pushforward, and tensoring operations that are intertwined with the respective operations on twisted $\mathcal{D}$-modules via Mochizuki's non-abelian Hodge and extension theorems.
+In particular the pushforward is the one defined via the algebraic $L^{2}$-Dolbeault complex of a Higgs bundle as in \cite{dps}.
 We will review all these operations next when we use abelianization to convert the Hodge and Hecke conditions to numerical equations.
+This is a long calculation using a sequence of geometric reductions, and will take the remainder of this section and the entirety of Section~\ref{ssec:ab.eigenproperty}.
+The final result of the calculation is the abelianized Hecke condition which reduces Problem~\ref{problem:Hecke.eigensheaf} to an equation of line bundles and is summarized in Section~\ref{sssec:ab.Hecke.conditions}.

 Since $\Par{X\times C} = \sum_{I \in \oddL} L_{I}\times C + \sum_{i =1}^{5} X\times p_{i}$. a parabolic level on $(X\times C, \Par_{X\times C})$ is labeled by a vector $(T,t) \in \mathbb{R}^{16}\times \mathbb{R}^{5}$.
 Both sides of the condition \eqref{eq-par.hecke} are parabolic tame Higgs bundles on $X\times C$.
 We will write $\lhs_{T,t}$ and $\rhs_{T,t}$ for the corresponding meromorphic Higgs bundles at level $(T,t)$.
 With this notation we have